Sunbertrs/Lenovo_Miix720_Hackintosh/README.md

 - Required to download the latest [HeliPort](https://github.com/OpenIntelWireless/HeliPort/releases) for Wi-Fi connecting because I use `itlwm` kext here.
   - This also means that you can't use the online installer as [Dortania's guide](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/windows-install.html) uses.
 Please use a full installer instead.
-  - Itlwm recommends using `itlwm.kext` rather than `AirportItlwm` for stability reasons, but you can still replace it with the airport one.
-Then you can use the online installer.
+  - For stability reasons according to documents in Itlwm, I using `itlwm.kext` here rather than `AirportItlwm`.
+But you can still replace it with the airport one for native network support.
+Then you can try the online installer.

 ## Known issues / Todo